-Your plan.
+BE SAFE Before Everything: Stop Don't rush into a story, interview, situation.
+Assess Where are you going?
+Who are you interviewing?
+What is your purpose?
+Focus What can go right/wrong.
+Enact Your plan.
 The ethical journalist is accurate and fair; treats sources, subjects, colleagues and the public respectfully; meets the highest and primary obligation to serve the public; takes responsibility for one's work; and is willing to explain one's decisions to the public.

-From: Society of Professional Journalists Code of Ethics

-On-Campus Police: 414.288.1911 Off-Campus Police: 911 Marquette Counseling Center: 414.288.7172 issues such as abortion, police shootings, or divisive political campaigns or rallies have the potential to become violent.
-Think about the rhetoric used and groups involved.
-Risk assessments, however, should be completed before any assignment.
+From: Society of Professional Journalists Code of Ethics On-Campus Police: 414.288.1911 Off-Campus Police: 911 Marquette Counseling Center: 414.288.7172 --------- --- --- injury or worse.
+Preparation is the best way to mitigate risk.
+Risk assessments should be completed before any assignment.
 Do not assume that because similar events were not dangerous, this assignment will be safe.
-Advanced preparation - even practicing responses to danger - helps reporters react correctly without thinking.
+Advanced preparation helps reporters react correctly without thinking.
 Much depends on a journalist's ability to react in situations that turn in the blink of an eye.
 Journalists must be realistic about their physical and emotional thresholds.
 If any journalist deems the risk too great, the decision should not be treated as a source of shame or stigma.
-Journalists must avoid assuming there is no risk in covering less controversial or risky stories.
-Journalists and newsroom employees must always be prepared.
-Not scared.
-Prepared.

-When preparing for assignment, journalists must understand their decisions have direct bearing on their own safety and the safety of others.
+When preparing for an assignment, journalists must understand their decisions have direct bearing on their own safety and the safety of others.
 Covering any beat comes with some risk, but careful planning and thoughtful risk assessments can mitigate those threats.
 Developing safe habits helps journalists think through how to manage risk and respond to any situation.

-Dual goals arise: Reporting accurately if a situation turns dangerous while minimizing risk to avoid injury or worse.
-Preparation is the best way to mitigate risk.
-Of course, journalists should assume controversial
+Dual goals arise: Reporting accurately if a situation turns dangerous while minimizing risk to avoid